firefox-devtools/devtools-core/packages/devtools-source-map/README.md

 # Application Requirements

-This package assumes that an application using this code will make the `worker.js` file available at application specified URL `sourceMapWorkerURL`.
+This package assumes that an application using this code will make the `worker.js` file available at application specified URL `workers.sourceMapURL`.